edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
 "'Should We Talk About the Weather?'
-How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues" (with Beomseob 'Brandon' Park and Laron K. Williams). *Invited to revise and rebsubmit at 'Party Politics.'*
+How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues" (with Beomseob 'Brandon' Park and Laron K. Williams). *Invited to revise and resubmit at 'Party Politics.'*

 "Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).